alextanhongpin/go-hook/README.md

 4. _User A_ register a POST endpoint of this server, `POST /receive-events` with a valid API Key.
 5. When someone create a new book, message is send from _Book Server_ to _Webhook Server_. _Webhook Server_ will then send the message to all endpoints registered.
 6. _User A_ receives a new event at the `POST /receive-events endpoint`.

+## Components

+I realize the components naming convention should be the same as the interface naming convention, using words the suffix `-er`. `-er` in the sense of writ-er, bak-er, is the agentive suffix.
+It turns a verb into a noun that refers to the agent that performs that verb.

+**EventCreator:** The service that is responsible for producing the events.
+It will call the **Worker** to process the requests asynchronously.
+**Worker:** The worker receives events from **EventCreator**, and is responsible for sending the messages to **Subscriber**.
+**Subscriber:** Clients that subscribes to the webhook event.
+The list is dynamic, and the client can only receive events the moment they are subscribed.

 ## Design